CameronTurner/Particle_SMS_Send_Read/README.md

+Warning: Test and validate this code to ensure it works for your needs.
+No warranty, guarantees are given.

 # Particle_SMS_Send_Read
 This code will let you read incoming messages, process the commands from them and respond with a SMS confirmation.